clumio-code/bulk_restore/README.md

 > created to scope those permissions to achieve least privilege.
 If you use the
 > AWS secret to store your Clumio api token, this IAM Role will also need to
 > have read access to the secret.
+>
+> The example of both the role trusted relationships and the policy can be found
+> in examples folder.

 > [!NOTE]
 > The `clumio_bulk_restore_deploy_cft.yaml` file is the CloudFormation (CFT)